-Surveyors are asked to record information on woody habitats and landscape features for a 1-km x 1-km square on a digital map held on a GIS system.
+Surveyors are asked to record information on woody habitats and landscape features for a 1km square on a digital map held on a GIS system.
 Editing tasks will be carried out using a comprehensive range of pre-determined options which relate directly to a key to vegetation types, Broad and Priority Habitats and landscape features.

-Mapping methods have been slightly modified from the original Countryside Survey (CS) and GMEP methodologies for ERAMMP.
-However, it is important that we maintain consistency with methods used previously to allow us to look at historical trends and maintain a time-series of detailed, disaggregated environmental surveillance data, which can provide for a wide range of scientific applications and future shifts in policy emphasis.
+Mapping methods have been slightly modified from the original Countryside Survey and GMEP methodologies for ERAMMP.
+However, it is important that we maintain consistency with methods used previously to look at historical trends and maintain a time-series of detailed, disaggregated environmental surveillance data that provides for a wide range of scientific applications and future shifts in policy emphasis.